raffaelloseri/myteas/content/teas/SenchaAriake/index.md

 : Cloudy bright green colour

 <b>Texture in the mouth:</b><br />
-: smooth and velvety
+: Smooth and velvety

 <b>Flavour:</b><br />
 : slightly acidic

 <b>Aromas:</b><br />
-: Iodine to start, marine (raw fish and seaweed), vegetal (cooked vegetable to start followed by an underlying cut grass note)
+: Iodine to start, marine (raw fish and seaweed), vegetal (cooked vegetable to start followed by an underlying cut grass note), sweet aftertaste

 <b>Notes:</b><br />
 : The name of the tea comes from the former town of Ariake (有明町, Ariake-chō) located in Soo District, Kagoshima Prefecture, Japan.
 In 2006, Ariake, together Matsuyama, merged into the city of Shibushi.
 : As most Japanese green tea, this tea is steamed (and not pan roasted).
-The characteristic of this Sencha in particular is that it is a *fukamushi* (深蒸し) or deep steamed Sencha (https://japanesetea.sg/japanese-tea-pedia/fukamushi-sencha/).
-Fukamushi tea is steamed for 1-2', in contrast with *futsuumushi* (普通蒸し) tea, steamed for 30''-1', and *asamushi* (浅蒸し), or light steamed tea, steamed for less than 30''.
+The characteristic of this Sencha in particular is that it is a *fukamushi* (深蒸し) or deep steamed Sencha (https://japanesetea.sg/japanese-tea-pedia/fukamushi-sencha/, https://www.myjapanesegreentea.com/fukamushicha).
+Fukamushi tea is steamed for 1-2', in contrast with *futsuumushi* (普通蒸し) or normal steamed tea, for 30''-1', and *asamushi* (浅蒸し) or light steamed tea, for less than 30''.
+Despite the process is generally reserved to Sencha, other Japanese green teas can be deep steamed too.

-: It is produced in limited quantity (22 kg) for the seller.
-It is steamed through the Fukamushi-Sencha method .
+: The longer steaming process imparts special characteristics to the tea.
+The leaves are so soft after steaming that, during the following step of the process, i.e. rolling, they tend to break, thus explaining the quantity of fragments present in the tea along with the leaves.
+This explains why in Japan specially designed teapots are used for fukamushicha, that have a larger filter with a finer mesh.
+Moreover, the tea is less astringent and sweeter, and this counterbalances the usual umami taste of Sencha.

-steamed th ??
+: This particular tea is produced in limited quantity (22 kg) for the seller.

 <b>Sources:</b><br />
 https://www.palaisdesthes.com/en/sencha-ariake-284.html
 https://www.curioustea.com/tea/green-tea/ariake-fukamushi-sencha/

 Il Sencha Ariake è un'ottimo Tè verde giapponese proveniente dal Kyushu, isola situata nel sud del paese.
 Sapore freschissimo, delicato e leggermente floreale.
 Si differenzia dagli altri Sencha Giapponesi in quanto subisce un trattamento termico più lungo.
 E' un Tè verde raffinato, di qualità superiore.
-Questo Tè viene prodotto in quantità limitata (solo 22kg all'anno) in un apposito campo riservato a Tea in Italy.
-Garantiamo provenienza, freschezza e qualità!

 This Ariake Fukamushi Sencha, like most of Japanese green teas, is steamed rather than pan roasted.
 However it is rather more special as it undergoes a lengthier steaming processes, referred to as deep steaming.
 In Japanese, fukamushi (深蒸し) means ‘deep steamed’ as the tea is steamed for 1-2 minutes as opposed to the usual futsuumushi (普通蒸し) steaming, which is only 30 seconds to 1 minute.
 There is also an even lighter version that is called asamushi (浅蒸し) or ‘light steamed’ tea, which undergoes steaming for less than 30 seconds.
 Even though gyokuro, kabusecha and even bancha can be deep steamed, it is usually senchas that undergo such treatment.
 Therefore ‘fukamushicha’ will usually refer to a deep steamed sencha.